-- i. test their equipment and internet connection prior to the hearing to ensure it is operating properly; - ii. ensure that the display name shown on Zoom is their full name; - iii. state their name each time they speak; - iv. speak audibly, clearly, and slowly; and - v. mute their microphone when not talking.
+- i. test their equipment and internet connection prior to the hearing to ensure it is operating properly; - ii. log on to the hearing no less than 15 minutes prior to when the hearing is scheduled to begin; - iii. ensure that the display name shown on Zoom is their full name; - iv. state their name each time they speak; - v. speak audibly, clearly, and slowly; and - vi. mute their microphone when not talking.